Brazilian Navy Nuclear Program: Foreign involvement

 Official sources state that the technology obtained is entirely domestic, but reverse engineering was performed on older-generation German centrifuges already available in Brazil.
-There are rumors that the true origin lies in contacts with Pakistani physicist Abdul Qadeer Khan, but academic consensus does not support this claim.
+There are rumors that the true origin lies in the network of Pakistani physicist Abdul Qadeer Khan, but academic consensus does not support this claim.
 Other rumors about the development mention industrial espionage or the hiring of foreign specialists, such as German engineers Dietrich Hinze and Karl Heinz Schaab.
 In the 1990s, Othon obtained from Schaab a German machine used in the production of carbon fiber, ordered by Iraq but not delivered due to the Gulf War.

 Admiral Othon admitted that technological espionage was carried out abroad, and another admiral, Hernani Fontura, pointed out that "resorting to espionage was not an option used only in Brazil, as other countries did the same to achieve mastery of a technology that no nation was willing to share".
 There are foreign components, and Admiral Othon admitted that Brazil lied to its suppliers, such as the Germans and Italians, about the intended use of the parts.
-"If we had not acted this way, the parts would have been much more expensive, or the company would have been pressured not to sell them to us by countries that already possessed the technology".
-Some components were purchased in France and brought in through diplomatic pouches.
+"Had we not acted this way, the parts would have been much more expensive, or the company would have been pressured not to sell them to us by countries that already possessed the technology".
+Some components were purchased in France and brought in the diplomatic pouch.

 According to an intelligence report from a European ally of West Germany, a secret clause in an agreement with China allowed assistance for the Brazilian nuclear submarine's reactor.
 There is no further information to prove that such a clause bore fruit, but 220 kilograms of uranium enriched to 4.3%, purchased from the Chinese in 1983, would be found in Aramar the following decade.